sva-dsi/2016-fall-course/syllabus.md

 We will go over this process, but you should practice some of the terminal commands and markdown syntax so that you feel comfortable on your own machines.
 We'll go over it next week.

 ####ASSIGNMENT
-Find an interactive that you appreciate, prefereably (but not obligatorily) a journalism piece.
+Find an interactive that you appreciate, prefereably (but not obligatorily) one that addresses a social issue of interest to you.
 Write 2 paragraphs about why you chose it, what it is about, how the interactive/online medium chosen was particularly conducive to the narrative (or wasn't).
 Finally, explain how it was built, do some research to define what programming language it was written in; what was its creation story (if you can find it)?

 It could be something like an [NPR multimedia piece](http://apps.npr.org/lookatthis/posts/publichousing/), as complex as a [ProPublica graphic](http://projects.propublica.org/louisiana/), as iconic as [Snowfall](http://www.nytimes.com/projects/2012/snow-fall/#/?part=tunnel-creek), as riveting as a [graphic novel](http://zombies.epicmagazine.com/story/5937), or as arty as [this exhibit of themed photos](http://www.themorningnews.org/gallery/people-of-the-sun), but the effort to understand and document it should be the same.
 Extra points for finding something not on the list above, or review something in the [13pt Graphics list](http://13pt.com/graphics/), a grouping assembled by the NYTimes.

-Remember, you can view a template of what your assignment format here: [template](http://bl.ocks.org/auremoser/9dcfac8163e7737e7b5f) and in this [gist](https://gist.github.com/auremoser/9dcfac8163e7737e7b5f).
+Remember, you can view a template of what your assignment format herein this [gist](https://gist.github.com/auremoser/9dcfac8163e7737e7b5f).

-##9/13/15
+##9/13/16
 ####MARK-UP/DOWN: SELF-PUBLISHING IN INTERACTIVE NEWS

 >"I just wanted to share my view on the distinction I personally make between the two main types of visualization function: exploratory and explanatory" ~ A. Kirk